qnikst/qnikst.github.com/posts/2020-01-02-using-compacts.markdown

 algorithm remains unchanged.

 Note.
-There may be other architectural choices how to provide an access to the API and to it's updates, but I doubt they are very solution depenent, so I'd like to avoid API discussion.
+There may be other architectural choices how to provide an access to the API and to it's updates, but I doubt they are very solution dependent, so I'd like to avoid API discussion.

 So now let's discuss this solution.
 During first tests on data that we have gathered from the previous contests, the initial hashmap had the size of 177696b (reported by ghc-datasize).
 That is a tiny number, but the numbers were for the single contests, and we know it will grow.
-After compacting it was 98304b only (repored by `compactSize` function).
+After compacting it was 98304b only (reported by `compactSize` function).
 Isn't it quite nice, especially we when have that for free?
 The rest of the algorithm remains unchanged: the only difference is a call to `compact` function during the update and `getCompact` at the beginning of the lookup.

 Are there any other costs?
 There are: during the update, we update the full structure even in the case we could update it partially.
 There are more elaborated solutions that can avoid this problem.
-But we decided to run the nex event using the current one: we just set update function to run once per 10 minutes.
+But we decided to run the next event using the current one: we just set update function to run once per 10 minutes.
 And everything went fine, except that 10 minutes was two high value to wait when you add changes.